 Overnight: Fes | Breakfast x 2

 Fes - Midelt.
 This morning we journey over the Moyen Atlas to stop at Midelt.
 This is a beautiful alpine area.
 Surrounded by huge pine trees and a tranquil mountain setting, this is a great spot to cool down and relax after the hustle and bustle of Fes.
-We will enjoy a small hike in the afternoon.
-We spend the night in this mountain location.
+We will enjoy a small hike in the afternoon and a visit to a local Berber family home where we catch a glimpse of their way of life before returning to our hotel for the evening in this mountain location.

 Erg Chebbi - Todra Gorge.
 Leaving the desert, we move on to Todra Gorge.
 This 1000ft gorge is hemmed in on all sides by vertical limestone cliffs and is also called Morocco’s Grand Canyon.
 We will have an early lunch at the village co-operative where you can see and buy authentic, Berber, handmade rugs, kilims and carpets.
 The afternoon can be spent exploring the Gorge, walking through the palmerie or if you’re feeling adventurous, there is the option to rock climb.

 Overnight: Todra Gorge | Breakfast, Dinner

 Todra Gorge - Ait Benhaddou.
 Leaving the impressive Todra Gorge we continue our journey to Ait Benhaddou, stopping en route in Ouarzazate for lunch and the opportunity to tour its famous film studio (book/pay locally).
 After lunch we tour the famous Ait Benhaddou Kasbah, where Lawrence of Arabia was once filmed.